Skip to main content Skip to footer

 *) Team Sweden is a cooperation between EKN, SEK (The Swedish Export Credit Corporation), Swedfund, Business Sweden and the Ministry for Foreign Affairs.

-Sheep and solar panels on a field
+Solar panels and sheep on a green field

 Climate